isabelcosta/fourth-personal-website/src/pages/about.md

 I'm Isabel, a Software Engineer from Portugal.

-I always try to be open to learning new languages and frameworks depending on the need of the project.
-I thrive to learning about software development best practices and apply them to my work.

 I’m passionate about the process of software development, such as the documentation, testing, code reviews, communicating with peers within teams, thinking about solutions to problems, etc. I thrive to learn about software development best practices and apply them to my work, regardless of the technology I’m working with.

 I find very interesting participating in projects since its very beginning to end, and seeing it culminate in a final product while contributing in every aspect of it.